LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Method

-\paragraph{Tasks and Datasets.} We incorporate five prevalent \ac{3dvl} tasks with natural language outputs, all compatible with a unified instruction tuning framework.
+\paragraph{Tasks and Datasets.} We incorporate five prevalent \ac{3dvl} tasks with natural language outputs, which are compatible with a unified instruction tuning framework.
 We exclude the 3D object grounding task due to its different formulation.
-We think the absence of the grounding task is not detrimental given the success of \ac{2dvl} generalists without explicit grounding supervision \citep{liu2023visual,openai2023gpt4,wang2024qwen2,chen2024internvl}.
-In addition to existing datasets, we also generate new data by prompting LLMs with scene graphs \citep{huang2024embodied,linghu2024multi}.
-Our data covers five categories of text-output tasks: \begin{itemize}[nolistsep,leftmargin=*] \item \textbf{Object Captioning.} This task requires the model to describe a specific object in natural language.
-We adopt object captions from SceneVerse \citep{jia2024sceneverse} and MMScan \citep{lyu2024mmscan}.
-We exclude datasets that repurpose object grounding texts as captions \citep{chen2021scan2cap,achlioptas2020referit3d}, as such texts lack diverse descriptions regarding object attributes. \item \textbf{Scene Captioning.} This task requires generating comprehensive descriptions of entire 3D scenes.
-We use scene captions from LEO \citep{huang2024embodied} and MMScan \citep{lyu2024mmscan}, and generate extra situated scene captions that incorporate situations to resolve spatial ambiguities (\eg, left and right). \item \textbf{Question Answering.} In this task, the model answers general questions about the scene.
-We include ScanQA \citep{azuma2022scanqa}, SQA3D \citep{ma2023sqa3d}, and MSQA \citep{linghu2024multi}.
-We avoid generating extra QA data, which we find tends to follow trivial patterns and may degrade model performance. \item \textbf{Planning.} Given a high-level goal (\eg, ``organize the room''), the model is required to generate a step-by-step grounded plan.
-We use the planning data from LEO \citep{huang2024embodied} for 3RScan, and generate new data for other scene domains. \item \textbf{Dialogue.} This task requires the model to generate context-aware responses conditioned on both the 3D scene and dialogue history.
-We use the dialogue data from LEO \citep{huang2024embodied} for 3RScan, and generate new data for other scene domains. \end{itemize}
+We think the absence of the grounding task is not detrimental, given the success of 2D \acp{vlm} without explicit grounding supervision \cite{liu2023visual,openai2023gpt4,wang2024qwen2,chen2024internvl}.
+In addition to existing datasets, we generate new data by prompting LLMs with scene graphs \cite{huang2024embodied,linghu2024multi} to fill the blank (``\cmark'' entries) in \cref{tab:data_components}.
+Our data covers five categories of text-output tasks: \begin{itemize}[nolistsep,leftmargin=*] \item \textbf{Object Captioning.} This task is to describe a specific object in natural language.
+We adopt object captions from SceneVerse \cite{jia2024sceneverse} and MMScan \cite{lyu2024mmscan}.
+We exclude datasets that re-purpose object grounding texts as captions \cite{chen2021scan2cap,achlioptas2020referit3d}, as they lack diverse descriptions regarding object attributes. \item \textbf{Scene Captioning.} This task requires generating comprehensive descriptions of 3D scenes.
+We use scene captions from LEO \cite{huang2024embodied} and MMScan \cite{lyu2024mmscan}, and generate situated scene captions that incorporate situations to resolve spatial ambiguities (\eg, left and right). \item \textbf{Question Answering.} This task requires answering general questions about the scene.
+We include ScanQA \cite{azuma2022scanqa}, SQA3D \cite{ma2023sqa3d}, and MSQA \cite{linghu2024multi}.
+We exclude newly-generated QA data as we find it can exhibit trivial patterns and degrade model performance. \item \textbf{Planning.} This task is to generate a step-by-step grounded plan for a high-level goal (\eg, ``organize the room'').
+We use the planning data from LEO \cite{huang2024embodied} for 3RScan, and generate new data for other scene domains. \item \textbf{Dialogue.} This task concerns generating responses conditioned on both the 3D scene and dialogue context.
+We use the dialogue data from LEO \cite{huang2024embodied} for 3RScan, and generate new data for other scene domains. \end{itemize}